phluid61/internet-drafts/file-scheme/draft.md

 blank or no authority.
-Note that this differs from the previous specification in {{RFC1738}}, in that previously an authority of "localhost" was used to refer to the local file system, but in this specification it translates to a UNC string with the host "localhost".
+Note that this differs from the previous specification in {{RFC1738}}, in that previously an authority of "localhost" was used to refer to the local file system, but in this specification it equates to a UNC string with the host "localhost".

-This specification neither defines nor forbids a mechanism for accessing files stored on non-local file systems.
-See SMB {{MS-SMB}}, NFS {{RFC3530}}, NCP {{NOVELL}} for examples of protocols that can be used to access files over a network.
+This specification neither defines nor forbids a mechanism for accessing non-local files.
+See SMB {{MS-SMB}}, NFS {{RFC3530}}, NCP
+{{NOVELL}} for examples of protocols that can be used to access files over a network.

 ## Translating Local File Path to file URI  {#file-to-uri}